pytroll/pytroll-collectors/doc/source/index.rst

     unit different compared to duration).
 Collection is stopped ``timeliness`` minutes after the expected end time of the last expected granule.

+silence
+    Monitor for silence for this time (in seconds).
+If no messages are received at all for this period, ship what we have regardless of other timeouts.

 And the following optional fields: